CDLUC3/dmsp_aws_prototype/README.md

 This repository uses [Sceptre](https://docs.sceptre-project.org/3.2.0/) to orchestrate the creation, update and deletion of [AWS Cloud Formation](https://aws.amazon.com/cloudformation/) stacks.
 See below for notes about Sceptre if this is your first time using this technology.

 For instructions on installing and setting up the system, please refer to [our installation wiki](https://github.com/CDLUC3/dmp-hub-cfn/wiki/installation-and-setup)

+## Swagger

+Your CloudFront distribution will contain Swagger API documentation for your API at `https://your.domain.edu/api-docs`.
+If you modify you modify and redeploy your API Lambdas, you should also update your documentation. to do that run: `src/swagger/swagger_install.sh 4.16.1`

+Note that the above command is also how you would upgrade Swagger itself.
+The version number should match one of the [swagger-ui release](https://github.com/swagger-api/swagger-ui/releases) tags

+If CloudFront is not displaying the updated Swagger docs, you may need to forcibly clear it's cache.
+To do that run: `aws cloudfront create-invalidation --distribution-id $DISTO_ID --paths "/api-docs/*" --region $AWS_REGION`

 ## Testing